jMetal/jMetal/docs/component.rst

     totalComputingTime = getCurrentComputingTime();
   }

-As it can be observed, the `initProgress()` method initializes the evaluation counter and sets three attributes: evaluations, population, and computing time.
-The `updateProgress()` method is invoked at the end of each iteration and, besides updating the same elements as `initProgress()`, notify observers the new attribute values.
+As it can be observed, the ``initProgress()`` method initializes the evaluation counter and sets three attributes: evaluations, population, and computing time.
+The ``updateProgress()`` method is invoked at the end of each iteration and, besides updating the same elements as ``initProgress()``, notifies observers the new attribute values.

-Configuring a particular evolutionary algorithm with the `EvolutionaryAlgorithm` class merely requires to instantiate it the proper components.
+Configuring a particular evolutionary algorithm with the ``EvolutionaryAlgorithm`` class merely requires to instantiate it the proper components.
 To facilitate this task, we provide builder classes that allows to get algorithms configured with default settings and facilitates to indicate particular parameter values.
 Let us consider the NSGA-II algorithm; the constructor of the `NSGAIIBuilder` class is the following one:

 .. code-block:: java